top of page

 Oreo is the sire of our first two Lykos Wolfalike litters.

-A perfect gentleman and foundation of our breed, Oreo was a magnificent dog and we hold on to many fun and loving memories with this gorgeous boy.
-He was a much loved part of our family and was gentle and easy going with all other dogs.
+A perfect gentleman and foundation sire of our breed, Oreo was a magnificent dog and we hold on to many fun and loving memories with this gorgeous boy.

-When we found out Oreo was sick, we said that he needed to be taken to another vet (specialist) to do more investigation and get to the root of why he was sick.
+When we found out Oreo was sick, we recommended he be taken to another vet to do more workup and find out the cause of why he was ill.
 This was also the advice of the treating vet.
-We even offered financial assistance to help Oreo.
-This was ignored by the new owner.
+We even offered financial assistance to help Oreo, as we had given this person money many times in the past because of her financial situation.
+This was ignored. â€‹

 Oreo was one of the foundation dogs in our breeding program, and given health is extremely important to us, we offered to pay for a necropsy as soon as we found out Oreo had just passed away.
 This was also ignored.

-We are being transparent about this situation for a number of reasons, to highlight the importance of proper veterinary care, to be honest about the dogs in our breeding program and for complete transparency.
+We want to highlight the importance of proper care and welfare of dogs, and be honest about the dogs in our breeding program and for complete transparency.